cldf/cldfbench/README.md

 ### Custom dataset templates

 A python package can provide alternative dataset templates to be run with `cldfbench new`.
-Such templates are implemented by
+Such templates are implemented by:
 - a subclass of `cldfbench.Template`,
 - which is advertised using an entry point `cldfbench.scaffold`: